 - Students are able to (1) describe the structure and understand the functions of macronutrients; (2) describe the three main energy systems; (3) assess aerobic and anaerobic fitness using a series of cycle tests; (4) describe recruitment of muscle fibres during exercise; (5) describe the function of the respiratory system as well as the different lung volumes and capacities; (6) use a spirometer to assess lung capacities and to interpret the results; (7) describe the function of the cardiovascular system; (8) describe the function of the cardiovascular system; (9) assess heart function using a 12-lead electrocardiogram (ECG); and (10) describe the effects of heat.

-- Typically this unit is assessed in the following ways: (1) a practical examination and assessment of an associated contemporary activity; (2) mid-semester examination; and (3) end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) a practical examination and assessment of an associated contemporary activity; (2) mid-semester examination; and (3) end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.